-Finally, we \SupprANDY{have}\ANDY{need} to \SupprANDY{precise}\ANDY{specify} $\frec$, $\CCE$, and $\UUP$. $\UUP$ will follow an isotropic law, as in section \ref{sec:bkw}. $\CCE$ is set to a Maxwellian sampling; the Maxwellian bell is adjusted according to the final distribution, \emph{ie} it is centred on $\Mvv_\cok (\rr;t')$ and reduced to $\cqmcok (t')$ standard deviation given in Eq.~\eqref{eq:ht-moments}, where $t'$ is the collision date.
-As we want\ANDY{ed} $\frec$ as a credible bound of the collision frequency, we ma\SupprANDY{k}\ANDY{d}e the following choice:
+\paragraph{To finalize the algorithm,} we need to specify $\UUP$, $\CCE$, and $\frec$. $\UUP$ follows an isotropic law, as in Sec.~\ref{sec:bkw}. $\CCE$ is set to a Maxwellian sampling; the Maxwellian density function is adjusted according to the final distribution, i.e., it is centered on $\Mvv_\cok (\rr;t')$ and scaled to $\cqmcok (t')$ standard deviation given in Eq.~\eqref{eq:ht-moments}, where $t'$ is the collision time.
+As we wanted $\frec$ as an upper bound of the collision frequency, we have chosen